How to use match case in Python

 print("Empty list")--OUTPUT--First: 1, Second: 2, Rest: [3, 4, 5]

-You can use match-case to unpack sequences like lists, which is especially handy for handling items of varying lengths.
-The star operator, *, is the key here.
-It lets you capture multiple items from a sequence into a new list.
+You can use match-case to unpack sequences like lists, which is especially useful for handling variable-length data.
+The star operator, *, lets you capture multiple items at once.

 Matching with mappings and class patterns